fluorine/GraphicMathNotation/README.md

 Advantages
 ----------
-This notation has many adventages over orthodox arithmetic notation:
+This notation has many advantages over orthodox arithmetic notation:
-* Operator's precedence doesn't exist.
+* Operator's precedence doesn't exist, it is not requiered.
-* Order of operations is explicit (since it's a non linear notation).
+* Order of operations is explicit; it's a non linear notation.
-* Variable isolation is non existent.
+* Variable isolation to transform equations to other equivalent forms, is not requiered.
-* Many orthodox equations can be represented using just a simple expression in this new notation.
+* Many orthodox equations can be represented at the same time using just a simple expression in this new notation.
 * This new notation has less operators.